Buttons and Switches on the Y-Board

-There are 3 buttons and 2 switches we can use to control lights and sound on the Y-Badge board.
-There is also a switch for powering the board from the battery, and two buttons used to configure the board.
-All of them are labeled.
+There are 5 buttons, 4 switches, and 6 DIP switches we can use to control lights and sound on the Y-Board.
+There is also a switch for powering the board.

 Functions